remesh-js/remesh/README.md

 })
 ```

-### How to subscribe to events or queries or commands in domain-effect?
+### How to subscribe to events or queries in domain-effect?

 ```typescript
 import { Remesh } from 'Remesh'